filamentgroup/anims/README.md

 --fadeDelay: var(--delay); / duration of the  */
 --iteration: 1; /* how many times the move or rotate animation should run. if it's infinite, use a repeat class below */
 --direction: alternate; /* when repeating, should it go back and forth or "normal". if infinite, use a repeat class below */
+	--playstate: running; /* change to paused to pause */
 ```

 ## animation repeat classes:
 - `moveRepeat`: repeat animation infinitely from the start (good for spinning)
 - `moveLoop`: repeat animation infinitely back and forth (good for pendulum)

+## Built-in Support for Prefers-reduced-motion

+If a user has set their preferences to prefer reduce motion, these animations will disable.
+If you rely on transition or animation events, you might want to override these to have an extremely short duration instead of merely disabling them.

 ## examples